-Modeled after the most pure example of Giovanni Batista Ceruti--possibly the only existing example of a Cremonese double bass with a clear and direct lineage to the masters.
-Not a bench copy per se, the original was measured, traced, photographed and studied first-hand over the better part of a month, and much time was spent rethinking the modeling so as to preserve the rich throaty voice while adjusting dimensions to accommodate contemporary virtuosic playing.
+This bass is modeled after the most pure example of Giovanni Batista Ceruti--possibly the only existing example of a Cremonese double bass with a clear and direct lineage to the masters.
+Not a bench copy per se, I measured, traced, photographed and studied the original over the better part of a month and spent considerable time rethinking the modeling so as to preserve the rich throaty voice while adjusting dimensions to accommodate contemporary virtuosic playing.
 The result is a modern bass that preserves a rich, colorful core supported by an enveloping fundamental, and dressed up in a classic Cremonese style characterized by curvy, circular geometric balance and a supple, deep ruddy varnish.

 This model received a Gold Medal at the International Society of Bassists (2015), ISB Convention Favorite Honorable Mentions (2015 and 2017), as well as a Certificates of Merit for tone and workmanship from the Violin Society of America (2016 and 2018).

 Modeled after a fine bass built by Florentine brothers Lorenzo and Tomaso Carcassi.
 Although the original is somewhat diminutive in stature, this model has been enlarged to proper 3/4 dimensions so that comfort, playability and power take center stage.